cosmosclassroom/cosmosintheclassroom/src/hphys/8_waves/hphys_8_waves_lecture.md

 ![Amplitude independence](8_waves_slide8_img6.png)

-Displacing a spring farther increases its velocity, and therefore the period is kept constant.
+Displacing a spring farther increases its velocity, always such that the period is kept constant.

 ![Amplitude independence example](8_waves_slide8_img7.png)